-Chemotherapy (chemo) is treatment with anti-cancer drugs that are usually given into a vein or by mouth.
-These drugs enter the bloodstream and reach all areas of the body, making this treatment useful for cancers that have spread outside the organs where they started.
-Chemo may help some people with gallbladder cancer, but most studies have found its effectiveness against this type of cancer is limited.
+Chemotherapy (chemo) is treatment with anti-cancer drugs that are usually given into a vein or taken by mouth.
+These drugs enter the bloodstream and reach all areas of the body, making this treatment useful for cancers that have spread beyond where they started.
+Chemo can help some people with gallbladder cancer, but so far its effects against this type of cancer has been found to be limited.

 For resectable gallbladder cancers, chemo may be used after surgery (often along with radiation therapy) to try to lower the risk that the cancer will return.
 This is called adjuvant treatment.
 Doctors aren’t yet sure how useful it is in treating gallbladder cancer.

-Chemo may also be used (with or without radiation therapy) for more advanced cancers.
+Chemo can also be used (with or without radiation therapy) for more advanced cancers.
 Chemo does not cure these cancers, but it might shrink or slow the growth of tumors for a time.
-This may help relieve symptoms from the cancer, and may help people live longer.
+This can help relieve symptoms from the cancer, and may help people live longer.

 Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
 Chemo cycles generally last about 3 to 4 weeks.
 Chemo is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.